 The answer to that is closely related to the previous question.
 Most of my guests tend to travel in small groups of no more than four people.
 This allows for the most personalized and relaxed atmosphere.
 Even more so because it makes it possible for us to drive our guests around in our own vehicle, with comfortable seating, lots of head and leg room, and large scenic windows that can carry a maximum of four passengers in addition to the driver.

-However, for those traveling in larger groups who are looking for a private battlefield guide, we can switch to a van or minibus.
-The guests then take care of the driving themselves while we focus on the guiding.
+However, for those traveling in larger groups of 5-8 people we can upgrade to a van or minibus.

 Do I require my own vehicle for a tour?

-Having your own or rented vehicle is always recommended, especially when combining tours which cover a wide area and moving from one theatre to another.
+Having your own or rented vehicle is only recommended, when combining tours which cover a wide area, to travel from one theatre to another.
 Having your own vehicle allows for much more freedom to visit local restaurants or local tourist attractions, at night or when not touring.
 However, once you reach your start point for a tour, you will travel with our guides, in our vehicles, While the train service is usually good in Europe, it is not always reliable or foolproof.

 Are your private battlefield tours suited for children?